 Understanding Redlining and Its Impacts

-New documentary explores the long-lasting impacts of redlining on local communities in Ohio.
+A new documentary explores the long-lasting impacts of redlining on local communities in Ohio.

 The practice of redlining originated in the 1930s and was deemed illegal with the passage of the Fair Housing Act (FHAct) of 1968, but has had lasting ramifications.

 Redlining: A discriminatory practice of denying loans or services within a specific geographic area due to the race or ethnicity of its residents.
-On maps these 'high risk' areas were literally outlined in red.
+On maps, these 'high-risk' areas were literally outlined in red.

 Hear from individuals who have suffered personally due to the practice of redlining and how it continues to impact future generations.